Sstark97/Linux-Commands/README.md

 If you want to run the command only writting pcase, you must create an alias in the file ~/.bashrc

 ### Flags Description
+-h, --help: show the help message and exit

--s, - -sentenceCase: Change all the sentences contained in the file by capitalizing the first letter of the initial word of each sentence
+-s, --sentenceCase: Change all the sentences contained in the file by capitalizing the first letter of the initial word of each sentence

--l, - -lowwercase: It will put all the text contained in the file in lowercase
+-l, --lowwercase: It will put all the text contained in the file in lowercase

--U, - -uppercase: It will put all the text contained in the file in capital letters
+-U, --uppercase: It will put all the text contained in the file in capital letters

--C, - -capitalizeEachWord: It will put the first letter of each word contained in the file in capital letter
+-C, --capitalizeEachWord: It will put the first letter of each word contained in the file in capital letter

--t, - -toggleCase: It will put the first letter of each word contained in the file in lowercase and the rest in capital letter
+-t, --toggleCase: It will put the first letter of each word contained in the file in lowercase and the rest in capital letter

--v, - -verbose: Give details about actions being performed
+-v, --verbose: Give details about actions being performed